-Atesiano was set to go to trial and roll the dice before a jury when prosecution announced that it planned on introducing three more arrests made from when Atesiano was a police officer on the force.
+Atesiano was set to go to trial and roll the dice before a jury when the prosecution announced that it planned on introducing three more arrests made when Atesiano was a police officer on the force.
 Atesiano is scheduled to be sentenced on Nov 27, 2018.
 The prosecution will recommend a prison term of 2 to 2½ years.

 Federal Authorities Condemn Atesiano

 While many will be dissatisfied with the sentence, federal authorities have condemned Atesiano’s conduct saying that it makes all of those who enforce the law look bad in the eyes of the public.
 Perhaps that is enough to soothe some people or at least those in law enforcement, but for many, this is simply another example of law enforcement protecting its own.